Healthy gums are essential to a healthy body and mind.

 - Tooth mobility

 - Pus at the gumline

 An advanced periodontal infection requires a regular maintenance program to prevent tooth loss.
 Advanced dental cleanings to remove tartar from teeth and beneath the gum line will promote healing.
 In some cases, hygienists may have to place antibiotic medication beneath the gumline to assist in healing deep pockets.

 Periodontal Maintenance Program

 Six-month dental cleans are typically enough to keep healthy patients disease-free.
 After periodontal treatments, more frequent dental cleans every three to four months can keep your gums healthy and prevent reinfection.

 Healthy Gums Are a Phone Call Away

 Take the first step toward healthy gums and improved overall wellness.
-Hulme Court Dental and Implant Centre welcomes new patients and look forward to helping you and your family achieve healthy and beautiful smiles.
+Hulme Court Dental and Implant Centre welcomes new patients and looks forward to helping you and your family achieve healthy and beautiful smiles.